MikeFot/Android--Custom-Views/README.md

 Repository for custom views for Android.

 ##Platform
-Android Studio.
+Android - Built in Android Studio.

 ##Description
 This application contains a module with custom Android views (androidcustomviews) and a demo app (App).
 As this is the initial commit, there are several things that still need to be done:
 - Views module reworked into a library.
 - More custom views will be added.
-- The demo will be released in Play Store.

 Views currently included:
 - Typewriter